Alice H. Lichtenstein: Education

-Positions
+Career

+Tufts University

 Lichtenstein is the Stanley N. Gershoff Professor of Nutrition Science and Policy at the Friedman School of Nutrition Science and Policy of Tufts University.
 She is also director and senior scientist of the Cardiovascular Nutrition Laboratory at the Jean Mayer USDA Human Nutrition Research Center on Aging, and professor of medicine at Tufts University School of Medicine.
 In 2024 she was awarded the designation of Tufts University Distinguished Professor.

-Lichtenstein served on the Food and Nutrition Board (FNB) of the National Academy of Sciences.
-She served on multiple National Academy of Sciences committees, most recently as a member of the Standing Committee on for the Review of the Dietary Reference Intakes Framework.
-She is editor-in-chief of the Tufts Health and Nutrition Letter.

-Research interests

-Lichtenstein has spent her research career assessing the interplay between diet and heart disease risk factors.
-In her capacity as director of the Cardiovascular Nutrition Laboratory, Lichtenstein oversees research projects on a wide range of nutrition and cardiovascular disease related topics.
-Her research interests have included trans fatty acids; soy protein and isoflavones; sterol and stanol esters; modified vegetable oils with different fatty acid profiles, glycemic indexes and biomarkers of nutrient and food intake.
-Investigations have been conducted in animal models, cell systems, humans, and in population-based studies.
-Systematic review methods are also applied to the field of nutrition.
+She is editor-in-chief of the Tufts Health and Nutrition Letter and associate editor of the Journal of Lipid Research.

+American Heart Association statements